pnlpal/pnl-reader/README.md

 1. **Dictionary Integration**: Compatible with Dictionariez, allowing you to instantly look up any word on web pages by simply clicking on it.
 2. **Privacy First**: PNL Reader respects your privacy by only using the **ActiveTab** permission to create reader mode on the webpage you clicked on, without requiring any additional host permissions.
-3. **Dark and Light Mode**: Switch between dark and light modes to suit your reading preference and reduce eye strain.
+3. **Multiple themes**: Includes dark and light modes to suit your reading preference and reduce eye strain.
+4. **Font Options**: Choose from dozens of fonts.
+5. **Customizable**: Set global preferences or customize settings per website.
-4. **Navigation Shortcuts**: Easily navigate to the previous or next page on popular web novel websites such as Scribble and RoyalRoad with convenient keyboard shortcuts.
+6. **Navigation Shortcuts**: Easily navigate to the previous or next page on popular web novel websites such as Scribble and RoyalRoad with convenient keyboard shortcuts.
+7. **Mobile Friendly**: Install [Kiwi] or [Flow] to use Dictionariez on cellphone.

 ## Getting Started